INL/blacklab-presentation/blacklab.md

 ![Frontend screenshot](images/as02-formats.png)

 ???
-Here's the list of formats we will support out-of-the-box, and this list will probably grow.
+Here's the list of formats we support out-of-the-box.

 ---